 Pecan then runs into Lemon-Lime, yet another member of the Sexilcious Seven who's just as much as a snob as Pecan.
 Thankfully their dialogue just cuts to the chase so I don't have to.
 After Pecan is done dealing with Snobby McSnooty Pants, Pecan just stands there gloating about her victory only to give Snobby here enough time to break free from her straight jacket and unleashes the beast on Pecan.
 What an idiot.
 So while Pecan's taking a dirt nap, we're treated to some kind of vision involving some demon chick who I'm guessing is Lady Strawberry years earlier (foreshadowing), and some nameless unseen guy that we'll assume is Punchy the Hawaiian Punch mascot for the sake of convenience.
 It seems the two are lovers but Lady Strawberry is getting all melodramatic about having half-breed kids and being a demon herself or some bollocks.
 When Punchy tries to remind her she has a soul, she basically tells him off, kills him in cold blood, laments murdering him mere seconds later, then has an episode about.
 Was killing Punchy necessary if she was lamenting about having half-bred kids?
 Again, isn't this supposed to be a parody?

 Now I'm going take a break picking apart the things the story does wrong for a moment and get to brass tasks with the game's writing.
-From my understanding, and what the game wants you to believe, that BANZAI PECAN is supposed to be a tongue-and-cheek story, but within the first few minutes in the older versions of the game, it uses something as messed-up and traumatic as rape as a joke.
+From my understanding, and what the game wants you to believe, that BANZAI PECAN is supposed to be a tongue-and-cheek story, but within the first few minutes in the older versions of the game, it just throws around "rape" like it's expected to be "funny".
 It was never funny when PewDiePie did it, so why you would do the same?
 A lot of the dialogue between Pecan and villains don't feel like it's being tongue-and-cheek, but rather it's being clichéd and contrived by forcing innuendos and/or pop-culture references; the game's manual is also guilty of doing the latter (as well as having typos).
-And if it's not shoehorning innuendos or some kind of pop-culture reference, then the tropes being used in this story are played bland.
-The exchanges with the "protagonist" and the villains feels trite, hardly even tries to be comedic or have fun with itself, and doesn't change from this formula.
+And if it's not shoehorning innuendos or some kind of pop-culture reference, then the tropes being used in this story are played for bland here.
+The exchanges with the "protagonist" and the villains feels trite, hardly even trying to be comedic or have fun with itself, and doesn't change from this formula.
 Hell, even the bullies from Jeff the Killer had more entertaining dialogue than the Sexilcious Seven.
 The characters are flatter than a piece of paper, despite what the game's website or manual tells you, without much of a personality to make them endearing or charming in any way.
 I get that character development or any kind of meaningful story is not the reason you come to play a brawler, but in a game like God Hand it knows it's a video game and runs with it by having characters and situations that are goofy, over-the-top, or just plain silly.
 But then again, what do I know?
 According to this jackass, I'm just another dumb 90's kid...

 After that we get some more typical hostage and villain banter here, Lady Strawberry confronts Pecan at the alter, and the typical Jerk Sue vs. the Big Cheese banter there.
 After breaking Lady Strawberry's shin we got the typical "Oh, you're stronger than I thought" dialogue, Pecan the Jerk spouts how her Banzaider parental figure raise her to be a "hero" and she's going to stop her, then Lady Strawberry shanks her and makes up a blatantly obvious lie about making the world better.
 While the Sexilcious Seven resumes the shotgun wedding, and our "hero" bleeds to death, Hippie El Kabong only shows up to realise that he was too late in saving Pecan.
 Unfortunately, Pecan doesn't stay dead for long as her massive mind-loss new wellspring of power suddenly kicks in, Hippie El Kabong does nothing important and buggers off one last time, and Pecan uses her new powers to pursue Lady Strawberry.
 Also Ass Pull #2.